AliSawari/google-app-script-demo/README.md

-# google-app-script-demo-frontend
+# google-app-script-demo
-a small demo app for Google App Script Frontend
+a small demo app for Google App Script